Vianos

 Vianos is a Spanish municipality situated in Albacete, inside Castile-La Mancha.
 It is situated around 89 kilometres away from the city of Albacete.
-According to INE, it has a population of 412 in 2010.
+According to the National Statistics Institute, it has a population of 322 in 2010.

 It is integrated inside the natural park of "Los calares del río Mundo y de la Sima", being the municipality with the biggest area and having a great botanical variety.